boghammar/MMM-SL-PublicTransport/README.md

             direction: 1,                   // Optional, if set only show departures in that direction.
                                             // Direction is either 1 or 2, test to see which one you need.
             displaycount: 10,               // Optional, show this number of departures for each direction.
             lines: [],                      // Optional, only show the lines listed in the array.
+This can be a simple array of strings
+                                            // like ['611', '312', '629'] or a combination of objects with linename and direction
+                                            // like [['611', 1], '312', ['629', 2]] see the description on "in to town" functionality below.
             showdisturbances: false,        // Not implemented yet
             fade: true,                     // Shall the table of departures be faded or not
             fadePoint: 0.2,                 // Fraction from end where to start fading